 Lesson five: The Brunch Menu Part One

 Ah Sunday!
 I love Sunday…even though it’s Monday.
 We can still reminisce about Sunday!
 The one day I get to sleep in an extra hour or two!
 Sundays remind me of my childhood.
-There was that big fat Sunday paper with all those great comics.
+When I was a kid the newspaper was delivered every day and on Sunday there was that big fat paper with all those great comics and a magazine.
 Back then, Sunday was the only day the comics were in color.
 If it were Easter Sunday that meant I had a fresh new batch of Silly Putty too!
 You could press the Silly Putty to the newsprint and when you peeled it off you would have a color comic on it.
-I don’t know why that amused me back then but it kept me busy for and a bit.
+I don’t know why that amused me back then but it kept me busy for a bit.
+At least until breakfast was ready.
 Did you know that the silly putty trick does not work anymore?
 They changed the ink or something.
-Speaking of Easter Sunday it felt so early this year.
+Speaking of Easter Sunday, it felt like it was so early this year.
 It feels like I missed it somehow.
-It is only now going warm outside.
-Last night even unusually cold for this time of year.
-My heat started coming on all night!
-The home heating oil god hates me apparently and wants me to burn as much of the stuff as he can produce before having to turn on the air-conditions before summer hits.
+It is only now that it is getting warmer outside.
+Last night, it was even unusually cold for this time of year.
+My heat even started coming on and it ran all night!
+The home heating oil god hates me apparently and wants me to burn as much of the stuff as he can produce before having to turn on the air-conditioners before summer hits.
 Wow!
 Where did that rant come from?
-It Sunday lets chill out with a big Sunday morning breakfast!
+It is Sunday, so let’s chill out with a big Sunday morning breakfast!

 We have made pancakes, eggs, and omelets.
 What’s next?
 Mmm.
-Let’s making some coffee then a frittata.
-A frittata is only really a giant omelet from the oven!
+Let’s begin by making some coffee, then a frittata.
+A frittata is only really a giant omelet, but it comes from the oven!

 We will also need: